 Computers crash for many reasons.
-Your machine may suffer performance issues due to a faulty component, an inadequate power supply, or defective hardware, or it may crash because of a malware infection that requires a free antivirus scan.
+Your machine may suffer performance issues due to a faulty component, an inadequate power supply, or defective hardware, or it may crash because of a malware infection (you can check by using a free antivirus scan).
 But you may also see the Blue Screen of Death (BSoD) due to malfunctioning computer drivers.
 In fact, most crashes occur because of bad drivers (double entendre not intended).

 Here are a few reasons why computer drivers may be crashing your computer: